 To get the process started, you need to mail an application to the drug company with information about your financial situation.
 You can usually download an application from the company’s website and fill it out online.
 In most cases, your doctor will need to provide information about your prescriptions.

-For more information on Patient Assistance Programs, go to RxAssist.org, a non-profit organization that maintains a comprehensive directory of drug assistance programs.
-You can type in the name of the drug you are taking and it will give you all information on any drug assistance programs, as well as a link to applications.
+For more information on patient assistance programs, go to RxAssist.org, a nonprofit group that has a comprehensive directory of drug assistance programs.
+You can type in the name of the drug you are taking, and it will give you information on any drug assistance programs, as well as a link to applications.

 Assistance Programs Run by States

 Currently, about one-third of states have active pharmaceutical assistance programs, typically for people who are elderly, disabled, or in financial need.
-With the passage of the Medicare Part D drug benefit and more recently, the closing of the Part D donut hole, many states have ended their drug assistance programs.
+With the passage of the Medicare Part D drug benefit and, more recently, the closing of the Part D doughnut hole, many states have ended their drug assistance programs.

 Assistance Programs Run by Nonprofit Groups

-NeedyMeds: A non-profit organization that maintains an extensive database of information about patient assistance programs, state assistance, drug discount programs, and free or low-cost medical care.
-You can search their database for free on their website.
+- NeedyMeds: A nonprofit group that has an extensive database of information about patient assistance programs, state assistance, drug discount programs, and free or low-cost medical care.
+You can search the database for free on its website.
 The site also has information on thousands of programs to help consumers through the application process.

-RxHope: A web-based resource where you can search by medication to locate assistance programs.
-They also offer help with the application process.
+- RxHope: A web-based resource where you can search by medication to find assistance programs.
+It also offers help with the application process.